mykki92/CI_PP1_FLEETWOOD_STUDIOS/README.md

 ## Design

 ### Design Choices
+The website was designed to be simple but stylish, the site uses multiple images so use of fonting and color was kept minimal so as not to overcrowd the pages.

 ### Colour
+The font color was set to grey and black with a white background so as not to clash with other elements on the page and to present information simply and clearly.
+The background color of the textbox over the main image on the home page was color picked from the image to be consistent with the tone of the page.
+All pages were tested and validated for contrast.

 ### Fonts
 Philosopher as the preferred font to be consistent with the tone and style of the page, with Arial as the websafe font and sans-serif as fallback.